 Course provides information on communications to be carried out by the early childhood director.
 Focus on mechanics of written materials, oral communications, various styles of modern business documents.

 Course designed to meet special interest needs of ECE students and in-service needs of early childhood teachers.
 Special topics offered for variable credit.
 Students may repeat ECE 290 up to three times.
+Fee Varies.
 Prerequisite may vary by topic.